 - Costly start-up costs.
 While you will save money on chlorine over the life of the pool, the initial unit cost of a salt system can range anywhere from $1,500-$2,200 or more, depending on the system and size of the pool.
 The cell inside your salt generator should last an average of three to five years depending on how well you maintain it.
 The replacement cost of the cell ranges $500-$800.

-While there are some definite benefits to a salt pool, they do not equate to a no maintenance pool.
-Salt pools still need to have their water tested at least once a week and adjusted accordingly to ensure all chemical levels are within proper range.
+While there are some definite benefits to a salt water pool, they do not equate to a no maintenance pool.
+Salt water pools still need to have their water tested at least once a week and adjusted accordingly to ensure all chemical levels are within proper range.